Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - `int32`: use `Little-endian` as endianness when converting to a byte array
 - `int64`: use `Little-endian` as endianness when converting to a byte array
 - `string`: use `utf-8` encoding when converting to a byte array
-- `GrantType`: should be represented as an int32.
-The integer value is the position in the list as defined in the field `.components.schemas.GrantType` of [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml)

 ### Grant hash {#grant_hash}